aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/htmloptions/__init__/_index.md

 ## __init__ {#}
-Creates a new HtmlOptions object specifiing callback.
+Creates a new HtmlOptions object for saving into single HTML file.

 ```python